Svendzen/web-dev-api-design/README.md

 "npm run dev" to start the app locally.

+Log in with either reader or editor on the login page.
+Editor user will have their options show up in nav and on their articles.

 All code is written by me but some code is inspired by the references mentioned.
 That code have been changed so it fits my needs and vision for application
 # Features: